Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Methods

-The rhythmic pattern is not pre-encoded in the system's memory, akin to how a novel rhythm would be unfamiliar to a person.
-Consequently, the system requires time to learn and synchronize with the pattern by predicting at each beat.
-During the initial steps, denoted as $\text{update\_step}$, the model updates the output weights $W_{out}$ for all layers.
-To minimize computational load, updates to $W_{out}$ are restricted to a limited number of iterations within each fixed update step, employing gradient descent with a learning rate $\gamma$, as described in Algorithm~\ref{alg:learning_algorithm}.
+The rhythmic pattern is not pre-encoded in the task-specific readouts, analogous to a novel rhythm being unfamiliar to a listener.
+The model therefore uses a short readout-level calibration period before inference.
+During this period, only $W_{\mathrm{out}}$ is updated, while $W$ and $W_{\mathrm{in}}$ remain fixed, as specified in the Online calibration protocol.
+The update procedure is implemented with a limited number of gradient-descent iterations per update step, as described in Algorithm~\ref{alg:learning_algorithm} and illustrated in Fig.~\ref{fig:3}.

+Although $\hat{y}^{\text{tatum}}$, $\hat{y}^{\text{tactus}}$, and $\hat{y}^{\text{motor}}$ all contribute to the predictive hierarchy, their targets differ according to each layer's functional role. $\hat{y}^{\text{tatum}}$ is learned during pretraining and predicts the tatum-level pulse train in the 200~ms-ahead anticipatory reference frame.
+As detailed in the Online calibration protocol, the Tatum readout is then recalibrated for each new rhythm only during the initial 0--6 s window before the Tactus and Motor readouts are calibrated to their own functional targets: $\hat{y}^{\text{tactus}}$ is fitted to the algorithmically derived tactus-like grouping target from the symbolic pattern, and $\hat{y}^{\text{motor}}$ predicts the surface event onsets (the \texttt{1}s in the symbolic pattern).
+After this calibration window, the readouts are fixed and the Motor Layer generates the final anticipatory movement-timing prediction from the calibrated Tatum scaffold, the calibrated Tactus representation, and the Higher Cognition Layer's event-presence predictions.

+Conceptually, these three targets should not be interpreted as equally difficult versions of the same task.
+The tatum target is intended to model a lower-level, rhythm-general temporal subdivision process that establishes the smallest shared time grid for the hierarchy.
+By contrast, the tactus-like target reflects a higher-level algorithmically derived grouping of tatum subdivisions, which is more pattern- and context-dependent and therefore benefits more directly from rhythm-specific readout adaptation.
+The Motor Layer then relies on this tatum-defined fine-grained scaffold and the calibrated tactus-like grouping to place anticipatory movement-timing predictions at event-level resolution.

 The Tatum Layer is designed to capture the smallest rhythmic interval, or tatum, from the complex input pattern.
-The output of this layer represents the tatum, and to enhance the accuracy of on-beat event predictions, a forward-shifted target of 200 milliseconds is used to update the output weights.
-This forward shift aligns the Tatum Layer's output with the anticipated beat locations, improving its predictive performance.
-Importantly, the output weights of other layers remain unchanged for prediction purposes.
-As shown in Fig.~\ref{fig:overview}(c), the input to the Tatum Layer, $x_{t}^{tatum}$, represents the rhythm at time step $t$.
+Its readout is pretrained on a synthetic rhythm dataset using the tatum-level target in the shared 200~ms-ahead reference frame, and this pretrained readout then receives an initial 0--6 s output-weight calibration during online calibration for a new rhythm.
+As shown in Fig.~\ref{fig:2} and Fig.~\ref{fig:3}, the input to the Tatum Layer, $x_{t}^{tatum}$, represents the rhythm at time step $t$, with its output weights $W_{out}^{tatum}$ trained using MSE loss (solid lines in Fig.~\ref{fig:3}).